...

 3. Range of Surface Finishes

 Sandblasting offers a range of surface finishes by utilizing different abrasive media.
 Steel grit is used for heavy rust removal and other rough finishes, while fine glass beads yield a smooth finish suitable for metal polishing.
-Aluminum oxide is used for etching designs onto glass and stone surfaces for decorative purposes.
+Aluminum oxide is used for decorative purposes, such as etching designs onto glass and stone surfaces.

 4. Economic Benefits